Clean Energy thanks to multi-feedstock technology

 We are the benchmark in the engineering and construction of industrial BioDiesel plants.
 The unsurpassed flexibility in the use of raw materials, maximum yield, low operating and maintenance costs as well as the well-known reliability of our plants guarantee the highest possible efficiency and profitability.
 Product quality in all cases exceeds the strictest quality standards such as EN14214 and ASTM D6751.

 BDI has developed its RepCAT technology for processing raw materials with a high proportion of free fatty acids (FFA).
 This innovative process can transfer raw materials containing up to 99 percent FFA.
 The specially developed system allows the catalyst to be reused within the process, which significantly reduces operating costs.
 A further advantage compared to other industrial processes is the production of absolutely salt-free glycerin of distilled quality.
+The RepCAT process has been positively evaluated for the use of high-risk fats (definition according to EU Regulation No. 1069/2009) by the European Food Safety Authority (EFSA).

 - Maximum raw material flexibility – no limits to FFA content in the raw material